 Tomorrow exists even though I may not exist in it.
 Jamaica Kincaid existtomorrow Change image and share on social

-I like cooking, but I think someone else ought to do the dishes.
-Jamaica Kincaid cookdish Change image and share on social
+I like melancholy.
+I like to pretend that I'm alone in the world and I'm just sort of abandoned.
+Jamaica Kincaid abandonmelancholypretend Change image and share on social

 I grew up in a place where books were very, very scarce, and I loved to read.
 I used to read the writing on my breakfast Ovaltine over and over again because it was in front of me, and I couldn't help but read anything that was in front of me.
 Jamaica Kincaid bookbreakfastfront share on social